 Sunday we had the Melon City crit in Muscatine, IA. about 45 miles north of burlington.
 Previewed the course and was pretty pumped at the layout.
 Flat rollout with one turn prior to a long sweeping descent, speedbump that lauches you into the air before you have an equally long fast uphill climb.
 A few tight corners and level ground to the finish.
 This race was going to be FAST.

 Warming up I knew I could have a good day.
 The legs felt the best they've felt in a long time.
 A tad bit fatigued from the day before, but good nonetheless.
 Rolled out and quickly reached about 45mph on the descent.
 Hit the climb and began to feel the course out.
 The first couple laps we were averaging just under 30 mph as we came through the start finish line.
 Did well to keep good position and maintain in the upper part of the group.
 I was doing alright, but it was just a fast tough race.
 Definetly operating at my aeorbic threshold the entire time.
 Over-reved the engine during one lap when I found myself on the front in the wind.
-Quickly tucked back in and it took another lap to recover.
+Quickly tucked back in and it took another lap t

 The race was only paying out 10 deep and that was my goal, get paid.
 My only shot (often my only shot in most my races) was to keep it together for the final hill and attack over the top of the climb and sprint out to the finish.
 Last lap and speeds were picking up.
 I was working beyond my capacity and at the top of the climb was failing.
 Stuck it out to the end and finished 14th overall.
 I was pretty happy with that race.
 I did everything I could have done and just didn't have any matches left at the end of the last climb.
 Considering the speeds and the competition it was a great experience.
 I'm still going to keep working and I know I've got fitness to be gained yet.
 I will podium in the 4's this season.